admghaffar/2019173961-IMD311/README.md

 Assalamualaikum Sir Firdaus,

 In order for Sir Firdaus to view the raw material, Sir may have to extract the ZIP file.
-I were very sorry if it causes inconvenience to Sir.
+I am very sorry if it causes inconvenience to Sir.

 In the ZIP files, there have a complete personal website files which I have working in making this IMD311 individual website project.